 No one should have to endure Harris and Harris’s debt collection harassment.
 If this agency is harassing you, know you have rights under the FDCPA.
 From sending cease and desist letters to filing complaints with regulatory authorities, several tools are available to stop harassment and protect yourself.

-Contact The Wood Law Firm at +1 844-638-1122 for professional advice and assistance.
+Contact at for professional advice and assistance.
 You deserve to live free from harassment; we’re here to help you achieve that.

 Federal Trade Commission FAQs